galaxyproject/training-material/topics/computational-chemistry/tutorials/md-simulations/tutorial.md

 # Simulation with NAMD (imported from CHARMM-GUI)

-This workflow uses NAMD as a molecular dynamics engine.An NVT simulation is followed by an NPT simulation.
+This workflow uses NAMD as a molecular dynamics engine.
+An NVT simulation is followed by an NPT simulation.

 If you've imported from CHARMM-GUI read through the theory then skip to [namd_nvt](#namd_nvt) otherwise carry on and start with [setup](#setup).
 The workflows as shown below for [CHARMM and NAMD](#figure-1) or [only NAMD](#figure-2) will be used.